hackoregon/data-science-pet-containers/README.md

 ### Setting up `git`

 1. Edit `configure-git.bash` with the Jupyter notebook file editor.
-    You’ll need to supply your email address and name.
+    You'll need to supply your email address and name.
 2. Open a new terminal using the `New -> Terminal` dropdown at the upper right of the `Home` tab.
 3. Enter `./configure-git.bash`.

 To clone a repository, use its `https` URL.
-For a private repository, you’ll need to authenticate when you clone.
-For a public one, you’ll only have to authenticate if you want to push.
+For a private repository, you'll need to authenticate when you clone.
+For a public one, you'll only have to authenticate if you want to push.

-In either case, once you’ve authenticated, `git` will cache your credentials for an hour.
+In either case, once you've authenticated, `git` will cache your credentials for an hour.
 As you probably noticed, this timeout is adjustable in `configure-git.bash`.